top of page

 Preschool + PreK

 Children are guided to explore, interact, and exercise their creative imagination through purposeful play.
 Well-prepared teachers support and extend each child’s learning based on their developmental levels, so children enter school ready and eager to learn.
+Our program is precisely designed to address your child's cognitive development, pre-reading and numeracy skills, language acquisition, and school readiness.
+Each classroom strengthens children's social, emotional, and spiritual development supported by reinforcing that God made them and gave them great gifts.

 Adult-Child Interaction